TLDR Pages: Authoring

 TLDR Pages can be written in any text editor that supports CommonMark formatting.

-To make a contribution to the tldr-pages repository on GitHub, you need to sign the Contributor License Agreement and follow the project's guidelines, which are said to be not strict rules but auxiliary information to keep simple nature of the pages.
+To make a contribution to the tldr-pages repository on GitHub, you need to sign the Contributor License Agreement and follow the project's guidelines, which are said to be not strict rules but auxiliary information to keep the simple nature of the pages.

 Licensing

 The pages are licensed under the Creative Commons Attribution 4.0 International License, while the contents of the scripts/ directory are licensed under MIT License.
 Any contributions to the project are governed under the Contributor License Agreement.